Chesterton, Staffordshire

-Chesterton is a former mining village in the unparished area of Newcastle-under-Lyme, in the Newcastle-under-Lyme district, in Staffordshire, England.
+Chesterton is a former mining village on the edge of Newcastle-under-Lyme, in the Newcastle-under-Lyme district, in Staffordshire, England.

 Chesterton is the second largest individual ward in the Borough of Newcastle-under-Lyme.
 In the 2011 census, Chesterton's population stood at 7,421.

 History

 Roman Chesterton

 Chesterton was the site of a Roman fort, built on an area now occupied by Chesterton Community Sports College.
 There is little indication of how long the fort was in use but it is believed to have been constructed in the late 1st Century AD.
 A vicus was built at nearby Holditch, where it is believed that some inhabitants may have mined for coal.

 There have been various excavations at the site.
 Excavations in 1895 revealed the fort's vallum, fosse (moat) and parts of the east and west defensive structures.
 Later excavations in 1969 uncovered further sections of the eastern ramparts.